Science Fantasy in SPAAAACE: K Eason’s How Rory Thorne Destroyed the Multiverse

 Recent Comments

-- Joseph on The Five Most Badass Vampires of All Time 17 mins ago
+- Joshua R on Getting to the Heart of SFF’s Most-Tear Inducing Moments: The ‘Riders of Rohan’ Phenomenon 1 hour ago

-- CliftonR on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 18 mins ago
+- princessroxana on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 1 hour ago

-- slephoto on The Five Most Badass Vampires of All Time 26 mins ago
+- Joseph on The Five Most Badass Vampires of All Time 1 hour ago

-- CliftonR on Tearing Down the Throne: Interrogating Power Structures in Western Epic Fantasy 35 mins ago

-- sofaspud on The Best Horror Stories Commit to Sincerity 39 mins ago